mountaineerbr/shellChatGPT/man/README.md

 “*::*” are appended as instruction / system messages.
 For text cmpls only, triple colons append the text immediately to the previous prompt without a restart sequence.

+If a plain text or PDF file path is set as the first positional argument, or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.

 With **vision models**, insert an image to the prompt with chat command “`!img` \[*url*\|*filepath*\]”.
 Image urls and files can also be